-A U.S. passport is valid for 10 years if you’re at least 16 years old when it’s issued, and 5 years if you’re younger than 16 years old.
+A U.S. passport is valid for 10 years if you're at least 16 years old when it's issued, and 5 years if you're 15 years old or younger.
 If you don't find the info you need below, call (877) 487-2778 for more details on passport renewals.

 You may renew your U.S. passport by mail, if all of the following apply to your situation:

 - Your undamaged passport can be submitted with your application.

 - You received your passport within the past 15 years.

 - You were at least 16 years old when you were issued the passport.

 - Your passport has your current name, or you can provide legal documentation of your name change.